MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 The following fields are collected:

+- **BootRearchFeatureGateFlag** - Number (of data type Long) representing the state of Feature Gates that are enabled in a given session.

+- **CorrelationId** - The unique id for each file open operation.

 - **Data_ActivityTransitionEndTimeSA** - Time taken until the end of ActivityTransition boot substage since activation.

 - **Data_ActivityTransitionStartTimeSA** - Time taken until the start of ActivityTransition boot substage since activation.